Millet vs. Teff — Health Impact and Nutrition Comparison

 In this section, we will look into the differences between the nutrients of millet and teff.
 Below you can find the nutrition infographics that visually show the differences between them․

-The vitamin content of teff is richer than that of millet.
+The vitamin content of millet is richer than that of teff.

-Teff contains more Vitamin A, Vitamin K, Vitamin B5, Vitamin B6, and Vitamin E.
+Millet contains more Vitamin A, Vitamin B2, Vitamin B3, and Vitamin B6.

-On the other hand, millet contains more Vitamin B3.
+On the other hand, teff contains more Vitamin B1.

-Teff contains more calcium, iron, magnesium, phosphorus, potassium, and zinc than millet.
+Teff contains more calcium, iron, copper, magnesium, phosphorus, potassium, and zinc than millet.

 In addition, teff falls in the range of the top 8% of foods as a source of iron.